Hyundai Palisade Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Palisade are $1,546 a year for full coverage.
-Comprehensive costs approximately $332, collision costs $640, and liability insurance costs $416.
-A policy with just liability insurance costs as little as $474 a year, with coverage for high-risk drivers costing around $3,360.
-Teenage drivers receive the highest rates at $5,718 a year or more.
+U.S. average insurance rates for a Hyundai Palisade are $1,546 a year for full coverage.
+Comprehensive costs approximately $332 each year, collision costs $640, and liability coverage is $416.
+Liability-only coverage costs around $474 a year, with high-risk coverage costing around $3,360.
+Teenage drivers pay the highest rates at $5,718 a year or more.

 Average premium for full coverage: $1,546

-Full coverage includes $500 deductible amounts, minimum liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all states and for different Palisade trim levels.
+Full coverage includes $500 physical damage deductibles, 30/60 split liability limits, and includes medical and uninsured motorist coverage.
+Estimates are averaged for all states and Palisade models.

-For a 40-year-old driver, prices range go from the low end price of $474 for basic liability insurance to a much higher rate of $3,360 for high-risk insurance.
+Using a middle-aged driver as an example, Hyundai Palisade insurance prices go from as low as $474 for just liability coverage to a high rate of $3,360 for a high-risk insurance policy.

-Your location has a significant impact on car insurance rates.
-Rural locations tend to have lower incidents of accident claims than densely populated cities.
+Choosing to live in a large city has a large influence on car insurance rates.
+Rural locations have a lower frequency of accident claims than densely populated cities.

-These examples show why anyone shopping for car insurance should compare rates using their specific location, rather than relying on average rates.
+The ranges above show why all drivers should compare rates quotes using their specific location and risk profile, rather than using average rates.

 Use the form below to get customized rates for your location.